 The first step in configuring the NoC is to provide a global clock running at 200 MHz.
-The simplest method is to first create a clock using the GPIO IP configuration in the I/O Designer Toolkit.
-Then create a PLL that uses the new clock as a reference input, and set the output frequency to 200 MHz.
+The simplest method is to first connect a clock input using the Programmable I/O configuration in the I/O Designer Toolkit.
+Then create a PLL using the PLL configuration GUI.
+Configure the PLL so that it uses the new input clock as a reference input, and set the output frequency to 200 MHz.
+The output clock of the PLL can be renamed to noc_clk, for example, to make it easy to identify in your system.
+Additionally, if the clock for the NoC is not used in the FPGA fabric, uncheck the box Expose Clock Output to Core Fabric so that the clock does not consume a clock resource in the FPGA fabric.
 Once this clock is configured to the user's specifications, the next step is to configure the NoC itself.